Transport Modes In A European City

-The given bar chart illustrates the different methods of transport that people adopted in daily life in a particular European city in 1960, 1980 and 2000.
+The given bar chart illustrates the different modes of transport that people adopted in their day to day life in a particular European city in 1960, 1980 and 2000.
 Overall, walking to work, taking buses and driving cars were the most favored transport means in 1960, 1980 and 2000 respectively.

 Last but not least, the percentage / proportion of of bus passengers fluctuated over the 40 years period.
 While in 1960, buses carried 25% of the passengers, in 2000 only about 15% of them used this mode of transport.